dgaydukov/cert-aws/sa/files/sa.md

 There are public (low ubiquity, issues certificates for free, like [Let's encrypt](https://letsencrypt.org/getting-started)) and commercial(high ubiquity, charge you for issuing certificate) CA out there.
 Ubiquity - quantity of internet browsers, other devices and applications which trust a particular CA.
 SSL certificates are verified and issued by a CA. If you are using aws, everything is done inside, and certificate is generated for you.
-But you can also generate public/private keys using `openssl`, and then generate CSR and reqeust CA to issue certificate for you.
+But you can also generate public/private keys using `openssl`, and then generate CSR and request CA to issue certificate for you.
-CSR (Certificate sign-ing Request) - request signed with private key that contains vital information about your organization and domain, so it's an encrypted block of text that includes your organization’s information, such as country, email address, fully qualified domain name, etc.
+CSR (Certificate Signing Request) - request signed with private key that contains vital information about your organization and domain, so it's an encrypted block of text that includes your organization’s information, such as country, email address, fully qualified domain name, etc.
 It is sent to the Certificate Authority when applying for an SSL certificate.
 Most detailed info [here](https://letsencrypt.org/how-it-works)